Yandex Cloud

 5. If the file you are uploading contains several sheets, specify the ones you want to upload, or select all available.
 Each sheet is uploaded to a separate table.

 6. Click Add.
-The information about the added file and the uploaded data will be displayed at the center of the screen.
+Information about this file and the data to upload will appear at the center of the screen.

 To log out of your Yandex account, open the connection page and click next to the You are authorized in Yandex Documents button.
 Confirm token revocation.
 The sheets from the files with restricted access will no longer be displayed.